-VITAS Advantage: High-Acuity Care for Patients in Long-Term Care Facilities
+VITAS Advantage: High-Acuity Care for Residents of Senior Living Communities

 How VITAS Helps You

-- For our long-term care (LTC) partners, this means helping your residents stay out of emergency rooms and hospitals and in your location.
+- For our partners, this means helping your residents stay out of emergency rooms and hospitals and in your community.
 Through reduced ED visits and hospital admissions, your relationships with partner and community hospitals continue to improve.